Our goal was to raise $70 million

 The future is in our hands

-We want your help.
 As Waterloo Engineering enters its next half-century, we are again undertaking a transformation of engineering education and research.
-We must leverage our remarkable success and help propel Canadian engineering education and research to even higher levels.
+We are leveraging our remarkable success and helping to propel Canadian engineering education and research to even higher levels.
 Technological innovation, the hallmark of engineering, is key to the economic growth of Canada.
 These next few years will see monumental shifts in how technology impacts our nation and the rest of humanity.
 It is Waterloo Engineering’s responsibility to prepare engineers for the 21st century.